NaomiChmielewski/dataChallenge2021/README.md

 "

 I achieved a score of 0.0619 employing the pretrained ResNet50 on a 4-channel input with an 8-label class output (each output between 0 and 1, summing to 1).
 For the relatively small dataset I used data augmentation, which improved performance significantly.
 The criterion was the KL loss.
+I uploaded the full notebook, which I executed on Colab's GPU.
+In hindsight, I believe I would have profited from implementing some form of image segmentation.
+A ResUNet approach might have far outperformed my model.
+My model is however very fast during training, taking only about 2 minutes per epoch.